oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 * For ASO (Aggregate Storage Option) databases in an application, setting a compression dimension ensures performant ASO databases.
 It is always recommended to make the most dense dimension in an ASO database as the compression dimension, yet at the same time Cloud EPM does not expose the ability to pick a compression dimension.
 By virue of picking a **Period** or **Time** dimension, ASO in Cloud EPM automatically makes that dimension (in this case **FiscalPeriod**) a compression dimension, thereby ensuring optimal performance.

 ### Additional Tips and Techniques
-A following workshop will share tips and techniques on optimizing Freeform applications in areas of -
+A following workshop will share tips and techniques on optimizing FreeForm applications in areas of -
 * How to design optimal Data forms in absence of start and end periods from scenario management.
 For more information check [Designing Data Forms](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/forms.html)
 * Using subvars and groovy business rules to create data form open and close periods.
 For more information check [About Substitution Variables](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/about_substitution_variables.html)
 * Using groovy business rules to ensure focused data pushes between ASO and BSO plan types.
 For more information check [Groovy business rules](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/epm/Groovy/Introduction/index.html)

 ## Acknowledgements
 * **Author** - Vatsal Gaonkar, Director - Cloud & Digital, PwC
-* **Last Updated By/Date** - Vatsal Gaonkar, 15 May 2024
+* **Last Updated By/Date** - Vatsal Gaonkar, June 2024